myrazma/2022_Masterthesis_Code/README.md

 # Bibliography
 Mao, Y., Mathias, L., Hou, R., Almahairi, A., Ma, H., Han, J., Yih, S., & Khabsa, M. (2022).
 Unipelt: A unified framework for parameter-efficient language model tuning.
 Proceedings of the 60th Annual Meeting of the Association for Computational Lin- guistics (Volume 1: Long Papers), 6253–6264. https://aclanthology.org/2022.acl- long.433/

+Lahnala, A., Welch, C., & Flek, L. (2022).
+Caisa at wassa 2022: Adapter-tuning for empathy prediction.
+Proceedings of the 12th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis, 280–285. https://aclanthology. org/2022.wassa-1.31.pdf

+Poth, C., Pfeiffer, J., Rücklé, A., & Gurevych, I. (2021).
+What to pre-train on?
+Efficient in- termediate task selection.
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, 10585–10605. https://doi.org/10.18653/v1/ 2021.emnlp-main.827

 Reimers, N., & Gurevych, I. (2019).
 Sentence-BERT: Sentence embeddings using siamese bert-networks.
 Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), 3982–3992. https://aclanthology.org/D19-1410/